andrey-zherikov/argparse/docs/topics/reference/DefaultHelpPrinter.md

 ### wrapText

-`wrapText` function wraps text into paragraphs by breaking it up into asequence of lines separated with `\n`, such that the length of each line does not exceed specific limit.
+`wrapText` function wraps text into paragraphs by breaking it up into a sequence of lines separated with `\n`, such that the length of each line does not exceed specific limit.
 The last line is terminated with `\n`.

 This function is similar to `std.string.wrap` but with few adjustments: